allenai/open-instruct/README.md

 ```
 Replace location with your beaker ID, and model name with your model name (note this will affect experiment naming, so make it unique and memorable!).
 For HF models, use a name with `hf-<model-name>` for the model_name argument, and for location give the HF path (e.g. `meta-llama/Meta-Llama-3-8B-Instruct`).
 Note this assumes your model has a valid HF tokenizer chat template.

+To make this script work you have to clone the [following repository](https://github.com/allenai/oe-eval-internal/tree/main) to the top level directory of the open-instruct repository.

 ### Human evaluation

 We release our human evaluation interface and collected annotations in the `./human_eval` folder.
 Please see the corresponding [README](./human_eval/README.md) for more details.